Decay of streaks and rolls in plane Couette-Poiseuille flow

 The crossover Reynolds numbers obtained from the linear fit of $A_z(\Rey_f)$ and $a_z(\Rey_f)$ are close to the self-sustained threshold.
-This threshold is at approximately $\Rey=670$ \citep{Klotz2017PRF} and definitively above $\Rey=610$ \citep{klotz_wesfreid_2020jfm}.
-The linear scalings are obtained far from the critical point, in the range $\Rey\in[300,525]$.
-This is different from many previous studies, which focused on the behaviour of characteristic times very close to the critical point (see for instance \cite{BottinChate1998, LiangShi2013PRL_PCF}).
-An example of the investigation of $\Rey$ far from $\Rey_g$ is given in \cite{Schneider2010PRE_PCF}.
-They define a characteristic time from the life-time distribution, using direct numerical simulations in the PCF geometry.
-The points in the range $\Rey\in[250,280]$, which is far from the $\Rey_g\approx 325$, are well-fitted by a law $\tau^{-1} \propto(\Rey_g-\Rey)$ (figure~3 of \cite{Schneider2010PRE_PCF}.
-The linear scaling of characteristic times with $\Rey$ far from $\Rey_g$ provides an estimate of the value of the global stability threshold.
-In our case, we have also observed linear scalings of characteristic decay times and slopes with $\Rey$.
+This threshold is at approximately $\Rey\approx670$ \citep{Klotz2017PRF}.
+The linear scalings are obtained far from the threshold, in the range $\Rey_f\in[300,525]$.
+This is different from many previous studies, which focused on the behaviour of characteristic times very close to the threshold (see for instance \cite{BottinChate1998, LiangShi2013PRL_PCF}).
+An example of the investigation of $\Rey_f$ far from $\Rey_g$ is given in \cite{Schneider2010PRE_PCF}.
+They define a characteristic time from the lifetime distribution, using direct numerical simulations in the PCF geometry.
+The points in the range $\Rey_f\in[250,280]$, which is far from the $\Rey_g\approx 325$, are well-fitted by a law $\tau^{-1} \propto(\Rey_g-\Rey_f)$ (figure~3 of \cite{Schneider2010PRE_PCF}.
+The linear scaling of characteristic times with $\Rey_f$ far from $\Rey_g$ provides an estimate of the value of the global stability threshold.
+In our case, we have also observed linear scalings of decay rates and slopes with $\Rey_f$.
 At present, we do not have a theoretical explanation for the linear scalings.